 Psychotherapy focuses more on restructuring the personality or idea of self and sometimes our lives.
 This approach usually focuses on exploring our childhood experiences, upbringing, and our relationship history to determine and analyse how experiences of life have formed us as adults today.
 Healing begins once the underlying issues behind how we present today are identified and processed.

-I work across multiple sectors throughout the northeast as a contracted and employed therapist in the Criminal Justice Sector, IAPT Services, GP Surgeries, Mental Health Charities, local Councils and also as a Workplace Mental Health Adviser in the public sector, assessing staff mental wellbeing and signposting therapy and recovery.
+I work across multiple sectors throughout the northeast as a contracted and employed therapist in the NHS, Criminal Justice Sector, Mental Health Charities, and also as a Workplace Mental Health Adviser in the public sector, assessing staff mental well being signposting therapy and recovery.

 I work with adults and couples from multiple cultures and social backgrounds, including non-English speakers, using interpreters.

 As part of my career development I am presently studying for a MSc in Occupational and Organisational Psychology.